samdobson/fwdform/README.md

 Quickstart contact form processing
 ----------------------------------

-# Update 18-01-18: No longer functional following [Mandrill decision](http://blog.mailchimp.com/important-changes-to-mandrill/) to restrict service to Mailchimp subscribers.
-Archiving this repo for posterity.

 This will be useful if...

 * You want to forward a simple contact form to your email